-Center Parcs is a leading UK short-break holiday business, attracting over 2 million guests in financial year 2017.
-Center Parcs operates five specially constructed holiday villages in the United Kingdom: Sherwood Forest in Nottinghamshire, Longleat Forest in Wiltshire, Elveden Forest in Suffolk, Whinfell Forest in Cumbria and Woburn Forest in Bedfordshire.
+Center Parcs is a leading UK short-break holiday business, attracting over 2.1 million guests in financial year 2018.
+Center Parcs operates five specially constructed holiday villages in the United Kingdom: Sherwood Forest in Nottinghamshire, Longleat Forest in Wiltshire, Elveden Forest in Suffolk, Whinfell Forest in Cumbria (the "Original Villages") and Woburn Forest in Bedfordshire.
 Each village is set in a forest environment amongst approximately 400 acres of forest around a lake and is open 365 days per year.

-Woodland, water and a natural environment are the essential elements of a Center Parcs break.
+Woodland, water and a natural environment make up the essential environment of a Center Parcs break.
 Within this comfortable, quiet, car-free and family-friendly setting, each of the Center Parcs villages provides guests with high quality accommodation and more than 150 leisure and spa activities.
-In total, as of 20 April 2017, there were 4,123 units of accommodation across its five villages, which could accommodate approximately 21,800 guests per day at 100% occupancy.
+In total, as of 11 October 2018, there were 4,284 units of accommodation across its five villages, which could accommodate approximately 22,600 guests per day at 100% occupancy.
 The focal point and key attraction of each village is an all-weather indoor sub-tropical swimming paradise, featuring a selection of water activities including a wave pool, river slides and rides, children's pools and Jacuzzis.
 Center Parcs' on-site experiences also include outdoor activities such as cycling, boating and zip wires; indoor activities such as ten-pin bowling, badminton and pottery; and amenities such as spas, food and beverage and retail.
-A significant proportion of Center Parcs' revenue is generated from guests' on-site spending, including for leisure and spa activities, food and beverage and retail, representing 41% of total revenue in financial year 2017.
+A significant proportion of Center Parcs' revenue is generated from guests' on-site spending, including for leisure and spa activities, food and beverage and retail, representing 40.3% of total revenue in financial year 2018.

-Center Parcs has a well-established brand in the UK for providing high quality experiences and facilities and targets a primary guest base of affluent families.
-Center Parcs benefits from strong guest loyalty with over 35% of guests returning within 14 months and approximately 60% returning over a five-year period.
-In addition, Center Parcs believes that its business model is difficult to replicate due to the lack of suitable locations for the development of holiday parks and high development costs and Center Parcs is well positioned to continue to grow its business.
-In April 2017, Center Parcs was named "Best UK Family Holiday Provider" in the Tommy's Awards for the fourteenth year in a row and also came top in the Family Holiday category of the Made for Mums Awards in 2017.
-It also retained its "Investor in People" accreditation in 2016 and its "Hospitality Assured" Premier status in 2017.
+Center Parcs has a well-established brand in the UK, renowned for providing high quality experiences and facilities, targeting a primary guest base of affluent families.
+Center Parcs benefits from strong guest loyalty with approximately 30% of guests returning within 14 months and over 50% returning over a five-year period.
+In addition, Center Parcs believes that its business model is difficult to replicate due to the lack of suitable locations for the development of holiday parks and high development costs while Center Parcs is well positioned to continue to grow its business.
+In 2018, Center Parcs was named "Best UK Family Holiday Provider" in the Tommy's Awards for the fifteenth year in a row.

 Center Parcs' villages typically draw on a regional population of guests who are attracted to the convenience of being within a relatively short driving distance from home.
-Over 80% of the UK population lives within a 2.5 hour drive of at least one of Center Parcs' villages, and the majority of Center Parcs' guests live within a two hour drive of the village they choose to visit.
-Center Parcs believes that the proximity of the majority of guests to its villages combined with the easy accessibility of the villages by car make Center Parcs a popular and convenient holiday option.
-Occupancy levels at Center Parcs' villages have been consistently high: 96.9% in financial year 2015, 97.7% in 2016 and 97.3% in financial year 2017.
+Over 90% of the UK population lives within a 2.5 hour drive of at least one of the Center Parcs' villages, and the majority of Center Parcs' guests live within a two hour drive of the village they choose to visit.
+Center Parcs believes that the proximity of the majority of guests to its villages combined with the easy accessibility of the villages by car make Center Parcs a popular and convenient short break holiday option.
+Occupancy levels at Center Parcs' villages have been consistently high: 97.7% in financial year 2016, 97.3% in financial year 2017 and 97.6% in financial year 2018.
+The occupancy level for the 24 weeks ended 11 October 2018 was 98.6%.
 Occupancy levels have averaged approximately 96% in the last 15 years and approximately 97% in the last seven years despite the expansion of existing accommodation offerings at Center Parcs' Original Villages and the opening of Woburn Forest in 2014.